HOME / ACADEMICS /

 German Immersion Class

-The program will commence in the 2021/22 school year, and new students must pass all the necessary pre-assessment requirements.
+The program started in the 2021/22 school year, and new students must pass all the necessary pre-assessment requirements.

 The program is designed for academically strong students looking for an enriched learning environment.